The article will focus on the evolution of the Web, mainly Web 3.0 examples and architecture, to understand how it can reshape the world as we see it.

 - No central authority means that will be no absurd policy for streamers and content creators.

 The world is moving towards remote jobs.
-In the US alone, freelancing and remote jobs make a lot of the U.S. workforce.
+In the U.S. alone, freelancing and remote jobs make a lot of the U.S. workforce.
 It is quite fascinating to see where we are headed as we prefer working from home than in the office.
 Whatever may be the reasons, the centralized remote job platforms are not up to the mark.
-There is a considerable number of problems and that even reflect the issues that I faced with centralized job platforms.

 Decentralized remote job/freelance platforms can readily solve these problems.
 Some of the examples include EthLance, Atlas.Work, CryptoTask, Blocklancer, and so on.